Upcoming Events:

 After the primary leadership positions, additional positions are appointed by the officers with the concurrence of the Advisors, such as, Scoutmasters and Chairman's team, outreach programs, fundraising efforts.

-Typical Officer Breakdown and Responsibilities (
+Typical Officer Breakdown and Responsibilities (, 21.9 KB)

 Advisors